uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 viewable or manageable by the member.
-There are some activities the member may take part in, such as nominating and vouching for new group members, but, for the most part, a regular member may only view these attributes.
-They are not allowed to change attributes about the group or its members.
-One notable exception is that members are allowed to start new mailing lists.
-This activity, along with nominating and vouching, will be covered in the next section.
+There are some activities the member may take part in, such as nominating and vouching for new group members, but, for the most part, a regular member may only view group attributes.
+Regular members are not allowed to change attributes about the group or its members.
+One notable exception is that regular members are allowed to nominate new users to a trust group and vouch for current members of a trust group.
+Nominating and vouching will be covered in Section :ref:`vouching`.
 For now, let's go over the attributes viewable by members.

-The first link on the group home page, or the first tab in the second row of all group-related pages is titled ``Members``.
-Click either the link or the tab to go to a page listing all members in the current trust group.
+The first link on the group home page, or the first tab in the second row of all group-related pages, is titled ``Members``.
+Click either the link or the tab to go to a page listing all members in the current trust group (:ref:`userTGMembersList`).

 .. _userTGMembersList: